top of page

 Drysuits

-By itself, a drysuit offers as much insulation as a shower curtain, but it does keep cold water off your skin and therefore it can delay the immediate effects of cold shock.
-For example, delay gasping long enough for you to get your head above water.
-However, to really protect yourself you have to wear layers of clothing underneath the drysuit.
+By itself, a drysuit offers as much insulation as a shower curtain, but it does keep cold water off your skin and therefore it can delay the immediate effects of cold shock - like gasping - long enough for you to get your head above water.
+How long it delays incapacitation depends on the layers of clothing you wear underneath the drysuit.
 That clothing insulates you by trapping a layer of warm air around your body.

 Thickness = Warmth